Epidemic Transmission Modeling with Fractional Derivatives and Environmental Pathogens: Numerical results

-We determine the remaining parameter values and initial conditions through the process of fitting model \eqref{model} to the daily new confirmed cases data.
-Next, we optimize the order derivatives to examine the efficacy of fractional orders in the fitting process.
+We optimize the order derivatives to examine the efficacy of fractional orders in the fitting process.
 We utilize the root mean square deviation (RMSD) as a measure of the model accuracy, where RMSD$(x,\widehat{x})=\sqrt{\frac{1}{n}\sum_{t=1}^n(x_t-\widehat{x}_t)^2}$.
 Here, $n$ denotes the number of data points, $x$ denotes the estimated values, and $\widehat{x}$ denotes the actual values.
-It is noteworthy that when fitting a model to data, the consideration of biologically or clinically meaningful parameters plays a crucial role.
-For instance, previous research studies \cite{NGONGHALA2020108364, ferguson2020report} suggest that the parameters $\gamma_S$ and $\gamma_A$ should be confined to the range of (0,1), and the parameter $\sigma$ should fall within the range of (0.01, 0.06).
+Notably, considering biologically or clinically meaningful parameters plays a crucial role when fitting a model to data.
+For instance, previous research studies \cite{NGONGHALA2020108364, ferguson2020report} suggest that the parameters $\gamma_S$ and $\gamma_A$ should be confined to the range of (0,1).
 Given this point, we have chosen to display a set of fitted results, rather than solely presenting the best fit, to demonstrate the overall efficiency of the model utilizing fractional calculus.